sveltejs/svelte/documentation/docs/01-introduction/02-getting-started.md

 npm run dev
 ```

-Don't worry if you don't know Svelte yet!
+Don't worry if you don't know SvelteKit yet!
 You can ignore all the nice features SvelteKit brings on top for now and dive into it later.

 ## Alternatives to SvelteKit